ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/README.md

 #### About appearance

-Appearance can contain Leaflet specifications regarding Markers, CircleMarkers, etc. to which visibility can be added:
+Appearance can contain Leaflet specifications regarding marker icon, circleMarker symbol, polyline symbol, polygon symbol etc (Leaflet documentation). to which visibility can be added:

 		    "visibilityZoomLevels": {
 		      "minZoomLevel": 12,